 About a 90-minute drive into those mountains will take you to Wadi Shab, high up on any checklist for checking out Muscat.
 It’s an otherworldly place, where bright green rivers mix with the red rocks of the desert and palm trees.

-Get a Drink Overlooking the Bay of Oman
+Get a Drink Overlooking the Gulf of Oman

 Oman may be a largely dry country, but that doesn’t mean you can’t get a drink.